weaveworks/service/infra/README.md

 This will take several minutes.

 > 💁
-> The script changes your default AWS region to the one specified in your config-foo.bash file.
+> The script moves your existing ~/.kube/config to ~/.kube/config.backup.TIMESTAMP.
-> The Kubernetes bootstrapping script expects it to work that way when uploading assets to S3.
-> Feel free to change it back when finished.

 ## Share the kubeconfig